 Narmada, the lifeline of western India

 Rivers are indeed cradles of civilization, and have been elixir of life through the ages- from the Mesopotamia to the Indus, from the Niles to the Amazon.
-However, nowhere are they revered the way they are in India.
-Rivers are very much an inherent part of the spiritual and cultural life of India.
+Moreover, rivers are very much an inherent part of the spiritual and cultural life of India.
 From Ganga and Yamuna in the north to Brahmaputra in the north east, Mahanadi in the east, Krishna, Kaveri and Godavari in the south.
 Narmada gains a very special place in the hearts of the people in western India as it’s the only major river draining the region. (of course, there is Tapti and a few other smaller rivers)

 Narmada Ghats at Maheshwar

 There are four main ghats on the Narmada- Ahilya ghat, Peshwa ghat, Mahila ghat and Phanse ghat.
 I love the staircase from the fort descending to the ghats on the southern side of the fort.
 They look like a grand pavilion, a stage for performance.
-The panoramic view of the fort, the Ghat (embankment) and the river make for an extraordinary sight.
+Looking from the river side, the panoramic view of the fort, the Ghat (embankment) and the river make for an extraordinary sight.
 On two separate occasions, I have witnessed this sight at sunrise and sunset, both best times.

 I noticed striking similarities between the ghats in Varanasi and in Maheshwar.
 On researching a bit, I got my answer.
 Ahilya Bai had actually funded the construction of a few ghats in Varanasi, and used them as inspiration for constructing the ghats in Maheshwar.